Neoteroi/BlackSheep-Docs/docs/getting-started.md

 !!! info
-    The application automatically handles requests for any path that is not handled by the router, returning an `HTTP 404 Not Found` response; and returns `HTTP 500 Internal Server Error` in case of unhandled exceptions happening during code execution.
+    The application automatically handles requests for any path that is not handled by the router, returning an `HTTP 404 Not Found` response;
+    and produces `HTTP 500 Internal Server Error` responses in case of unhandled exceptions happening during code execution.

 ### Handling route parameters